microclimate-devops/saveory.recipes.microservice/README.md

 ### Summary

-The Recipe Microservice manages every process related to recipe searches.
-Recipe searches are done by querying into the MongoDB recipes with matching ingredient names.
-It also interacts with the Pantry Microservice to obtain the users pantry ingredients to mark the ones that are in every recipe's ingredients list.
+The Recipe Microservice manages every process related to finding recipes.
+Recipe searches are powered by (Yummly)[https://developer.yummly.com/] results, stored or fresh from the API.
+Integration with saveory.pantry.microservice allows for smarter results and information gathering.

 To deploy this application to Bluemix using a toolchain click the **Create Toolchain** button.
 [![Create Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy/)